2degrees/django-wsgi/docs/source/index.rst

   our implementation or someone else's.
 Before deciding to start an independent project, we had already offered our help to people within the Django community working towards similar aims and the offer still stands.
-- It is known to work with Django 1.1.1 and Python 2.5, and we expect it to work with Django 1.1-1.2 and Python 2.4-2.6 too -- Please let us know if it doesn't.
+- It is known to work with Django 1.1.1-1.4.5 and Python 2.5-2.7.
+  Please let us know if it doesn't.

 You may want to start by checking `our presentation at the Django User Group in London
 <http://gustavonarea.net/files/talks/twodwsgi-djugl.pdf>`_ (for a high-level